JonR45/TekkenNLP/README.md

 ## Objective
-Gain insight into the topics being discussed in response to the _'New character reveal'_ YouTube video.
+Identify the topics being discussed in response to the _'New character reveal'_ YouTube video.

 ## Key results:
 - Human interpretable topics